What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 Nothing will ruin your trip quicker than not being prepared for rain in Florence or the blistering heat of Pompeii.

-After you have researched the weather then you can begin to focus on creating an Instagram-worthy travel wardrobe that will fit easily in your suitcase.
+After you have researched the weather, you can begin to create an Instagram-worthy travel wardrobe that will fit easily in your suitcase.

 I suggest using packing cubes to store outfits by the day of the week.

-Here is a guide to the average conditions – Check the forecast for the different regions you are visiting.
+Here is a guide to the average conditions – Check the forecast for the regions you visit.

 Summer [June/July/August] – Italy Weather

-Summers in Italy tend to be warm to very hot and humidity is extremely high.
+Summers in Italy tend to be warm to very hot and extremely high humidity.
 Expect temperatures between 77°F and 86°F.

-August is typically Italy’s hottest month, and that’s coupled with high humidity in many parts of the country.
+August is typically Italy’s hottest month, coupled with high humidity in many parts of the country.

-You might think hot weather is no big deal, but remember that even on hot days in the U.S. you are usually sitting inside an air-conditioned house instead of trying to make sure you have not missed important historical sites.
+You might think hot weather is no big deal, but remember that even on hot days in the U.S. you usually sit inside an air-conditioned house instead of trying to ensure you have not missed important historical sites.

-Always, check the current extended forecast for where you’re actually going just before you leave so you can find out in advance if it’s unseasonably cold and you will need a light jacket or a trench coat.
+Always check the current extended forecast for where you’re going just before you leave so you can find out in advance if it’s unseasonably cold and you will need a light jacket or a trench coat.

 Fall/Autumn [September/October/November] – Italy Weather

-Temperatures in fall are ideal for sightseeing with generally warm sunny days and cooler nights.
+Fall temperatures are ideal for sightseeing, with generally warm sunny days and cooler nights.
 Top temperatures range between 65°F and 75°F.

 I’m defining fall as the months of September, October, and November in Italy, but that doesn’t mean that temperatures cool off and leaves will start turning on September 1.

-September is often as warm as August, though the evenings tend will begin to cool off just a little.
+September is often as warm as August, though the evenings tend to begin to cool off just a little.

-By October, it’s really starting to feel like fall in Italy and November is Italy’s rainiest month so make sure to pack an umbrella.
+By October, it’s starting to feel like fall in Italy, and November is Italy’s rainiest month, so make sure to pack an umbrella.

-Like spring, fall is a transitional season, which means you’ve got to be prepared for some weather variations so make sure you check and double-check the weather the week prior to your departure.
+Like spring, fall is a transitional season, which means you’ve got to be prepared for some weather variations.
+So, make sure you check and double-check the weather the week before your departure.

-Autumn temperatures will differ depending on what month you’re visiting and where in the country you’ll be (the northern parts are nearly always much cooler than the southern parts).
+Autumn temperatures will differ depending on what month you’re visiting and where in the country you’ll be (the northern parts are nearly always much more relaxed than the southern parts).

 Winter [December/January/February] – Italy Weather

-Italy has cool to cold days and nights in winter with snow and sub-zero temperatures in the Alpine regions.
-You will get some rainy days.
+Italy has cool to cold days and nights in winter, with snow and sub-zero temperatures in the Alpine regions.
+There are also some rainy days.
 High temperatures range between 50°F and 55°F.

 December isn’t always Italy’s coldest month, but it’s close.
-Snow is common in many parts of the country, particularly in the mountains and at higher elevations, and even sometimes at sea level.
+Snow is common in many parts of the country, particularly in the mountains, higher elevations, and even sometimes at sea level.

 Snow falling in Venice is one of the most beautiful winter scenes you’ll see in Italy and where it’s not snowing, it’s likely to be raining.

-December/January/February is an odd mix of travelers because of the thin crowds and many visitors want to spend Christmas in Italy to specifically see Vatican City.
+December/January/February is an odd mix of travelers because of the thin crowds and many visitors want to spend Christmas in Italy to see Vatican City specifically.

-Just remember that while the crowds are not as congested as in the summer months lots of people from all over the world have the same lifelong dream to spend Christmas in Italy.
+Just remember that while the crowds are not as congested as in the summer months, many people worldwide have the same lifelong dream of spending Christmas in Italy.

 Spring – [March/April/May] – Italy Weather

-Spring in Italy is lovely Temperatures at this time of year average between 60°F and 75°F. It is also the season when you are most likely to experience rain.
+Spring in Italy is lovely.
+The temperatures at this time of year average between 60°F and 75°F. It is also the season when you are most likely to experience rain.

 Early May tends to be more temperate, though remember that the weather gets warmer as you go south.

-The Mediterranean was still too cold for me in May but I saw plenty of people jumping right in so if you can stand cooler temperatures make sure you pack a swimsuit just in case you decide to hit the beach.
+In May, the Mediterranean was still too cold for me, but I saw plenty of people jumping right in.
+If you can stand cooler temperatures, make sure you pack a swimsuit just in case you decide to hit the beach.

-Rain isn’t unheard of, either, so keep an eye on the forecast to see whether you’ll need to pack a small umbrella or rain jacket.
+Rain isn’t unheard of, either, so check the forecast to see whether you’ll need to pack a small umbrella or rain jacket.

-May is absolutely the start of the high season in Italy and with the high season comes higher prices and bigger crowds.
+May is the start of the high season in Italy, and with the high season comes higher prices and bigger crowds.

-Crowds still seem to get larger in June and July in the main tourist cities so make sure you bring comfortable walking shoes.
+Crowds in the main tourist cities still grow in June and July, so make sure you bring comfortable walking shoes.

 Don’t forget to purchase your Allianz Travel Insurance as well!